- Category: FAQ

 DSC graduates may work in private practice, education, research, write, lecture, and apply for employment in any health-related facility or business.

 NC and MSHN Hawthorn graduates are trained to work in clinical private practice as certified nutrition consultants and are eligible to sit for the Holistic Nutrition Credential Examination.
+Many graduates open their own business.

 Graduates from MHNE, MSTH, SFHN, HH, and WTNC are prepared to work in their communities as educators, write for publications, be team leaders, and work in health-related practices and fields.